Getting involved with any subject means getting to learn the language. Orchids, and plants in general, are no exception.

 MONOCOTYLEDONS (mon-o-kot-i-LEE-duns) - Any seed plant having a single cotyledon or seed leaf.

-MONOECIOUS (mo-NEE-shus) - With unisexual flowers of both sexes appearing in one plant.
+MONOECIOUS (mo-NEE-shus) or (mon-EE-shus) - With unisexual flowers of both sexes appearing in one plant.
+With functional stamens and pistils in separate flowers on the same plant.

 MONOMORPHIC (mon-o-MOR-fik) - In mycology, producing spores of one kind or form.

-MONOPHYLETIC (mon-o-FILE-e-tik) - Derived from a single ancestrial line.
+MONOPHYLETIC (mon-o-FILE-e-tik) or (mon-oh-fye-LET-ick) - Derived from a single ancestrial line.
+A taxonomic and cladistic term referring to a group having a common ancestor.

 MONOPHYLY– having a single common ancester relating all members of the clade

-MONOPODIAL (mono-PO-di-al) - With growth continuous from a terminal upright leader.
+MONOPODIAL (mon-oh-POH-dee-al) or (mono-PO-di-al) - A form of growth in which there is a single vegetative shoot that continues in growth from its terminal bud from season to season, such as in the genus Vanda.
+With growth continuous from a terminal upright leader.
 Orchids which grow upward from a single stem producing leaves and flowers along that stem.

 MONOPODIUM (mono-PO-di-um) - A single axis from which all lateral branches rise.